For Harvard graduate students only.

 Awards and Benefits

-The Center awards dissertation fellowships to support Harvard graduate students who focus at least half of their dissertation topics on Canada.
+The Center awards dissertation fellowships to support Harvard graduate students who focus some of their dissertation topics on Canada.
 The dissertation fellowships may be used for students at the research or completion stage.
 The research fellowships carry a stipend of $10,000.
 Recipients of these awards become affiliates of the program and are known as Canada Research Fellows.
-GSAS students who will be in their completion year in 2014–2015 will be eligible for a stipend equal to the standard GSAS dissertation completion fellowship stipend plus facilities fees and health insurance.
+Graduate School of Arts and Sciences (GSAS) students who will be in their completion year in 2022–2023 will be eligible for a stipend equal to the standard GSAS dissertation completion fellowship stipend plus facilities fees and health insurance.

 The Center also awards grants of up to $5,000 for research relating to Canadian studies.
 These grants are unrestricted and may be used for any research-related expenses such as travel, data collection, archival work, or interview transcription.